 But say you wanted to buy new accessories for the Xbox Series X and Xbox Series S - the newest controllers, headsets, SSDs and more.
 What, then, should you be looking at?

-What you'll find below is a round-up of the all-new accessories designed around the Xbox Series X and Series S. Not only are they 100% compatible with Microsoft's new hardware, but most of them are brand-new for the end of 2020.
+What you'll find below is a round-up of the all-new accessories designed around the Xbox Series X and Series S. Not only are they 100% compatible with Microsoft's new hardware, but most of them are brand-new.
 Why get a cutting-edge console only to pair it with last-gen accessories, right?

 1TB Seagate Storage Expansion Card for Xbox Series X/S